Staff

 Ariel Garcia

-Senior Manager of Back of the Yards and Program Initiatives
+Senior Manager of Program Initiatives

 Caro Granner, Uptown Academy Program Associate